-As a student in this specialization, you will gain the theoretical framework and technical skills for the growing field of sustainability planning and management.
-You will gain the analytical and hands-on skills of highly effective practitioners by learning how to assess contemporary environmental issues, catalyze innovative environmental problem-solving, uphold environmental and social justice, and engage diverse stakeholders from the non-profit, public, and private sectors.
-You will develop a deeper understanding of what it takes to create livable towns and communities and vibrant cities, acquiring core skills and ideas including:
+As a student in this specialization, you will learn the theoretical frameworks and practical skills required for effective sustainability planning and management in and across private, public, and non-profit settings.
+You will acquire the essential analytical and managerial tools of successful sustainability leaders, which include learning how to assess critical environmental and social policy issues, create and implement effective, equitable solutions, and engage and collaborate with diverse stakeholders.
+You will develop a deeper understanding of what is required to build and lead sustainable communities and institutions, including

-Students must take a minimum of four courses in this specialization.
+Students must take a minimum of 12 credits in this specialization.

-SPM student must choose four (4) of the course options below.
+SPM student must choose twelve credits of the course options below.

 The nation’s public lands are central to the economy, and, in many ways, our national identity.
 Public land uses, such as energy and natural resource extraction, agriculture and ranching, and outdoor recreation activities, serve as important economic drivers in communities all over the country.
 However, population pressures, and economic and policy transitions are disrupting conceptions and uses of public landscapes.
 At the same time, Colorado’s outdoor recreation economy generates $28 billion in consumer spending annually and contributes 229,000 direct jobs.
 As a result, the ways of life in many communities and industries, whose futures are intertwined with these lands, are dramatically affected as well.
 This course will focus on communities, public lands and the connection to recreation economies.
 Solving complex problems in rural communities means that students must understand cultural, economic and political underpinnings.
 This is a project-based course, partnered with Rural Technical Assistance Program through the Colorado state Office of Economic Development and International Trade and the Outdoor Recreation Industry Office to grow outdoor industry and recreation economies in small communities.
 Students will work closely with stakeholders in a real-world project, serve as consultants to organizations and communities, conduct the analysis, and deliver a final product.
 Class time will be devoted to project management, guest speakers, case studies and dialogue that supports the development and execution of the project as well as understanding of recreation economies and rural community transformation.
 Students will be expected to travel to the project location multiple times and interact with a variety of stakeholders throughout the semester.